basket holiday-bow

 MRTI Implementation of 222nd General Assembly Directive

-To help MRTI implement its directive from the 222nd General Assembly as well as evaluate the progress it makes with companies engaged in conversations around environmental, social, and governance (ESG) issues, the committee approved this document in June 2017.
-The 223rd General Assembly affirmed these Guideline Metrics in June 2018.
-The committee approved updates to the Guideline Metrics Framework 2.0 in June 2021, available here: MRTI Guideline Metrics (June 2021).
-The committee approved additional updates to the Guideline Metrics Framework 3.0 in June 2023, available here: MRTI Guideline Metrics Framework 3.0.
+To help MRTI implement its directive from the 222nd General Assembly as well as evaluate the progress it makes with companies engaged in conversations around environmental, social, and governance (ESG) issues, the committee approved the Guideline Metrics Framework in June 2017.
+The Metrics have been updated over the course of subsequent General Assemblies.
+The latest Guideline Metrics Framework, approved by MRTI in June 2023, is available here: MRTI Guideline Metrics Framework 3.0.

 Community investing provides financial capital for economic development in communities that are often overlooked or excluded by traditional financial structures.
 Community banks, credit unions, and loan funds, along with other community-based businesses, build opportunity by helping to provide market-based jobs, housing and local services.
 Designating a portion of investment capital for community investing supports the building of sustainable economies in communities where it is needed most.